ThisIsItz/ThisIsDev/blog-posts/git-basics/git-basics.md

 ```
 git add myFile.txt
 ```
-You can use this command followed by the name of the file that you want to add to this area or you can use a NOSEQUE that allows us to add all the files at the same time.
+You can use this command followed by the name of the file that you want to add to this area or you can use a folder path that allows us to add all the files at the same time.
 This is
 ```
 git add .
 ```